muraribth01/demo-repositry/README.md

 # demo-repository
-This is my first Git Reposit0ry
+This is my first Git Repository
 Auther - Murari Kumar